 Plus, they are super affordable!
-For 3.75 USD or CAD (in this rare instance, it costs the same regardless), you can purchase your hosting AND wordpress plan (and snatch up a FREE domain for the first year with their current promotion).
+For just $3.75, you can purchase your hosting AND wordpress plan (and snatch up a FREE domain for the first year with their current promotion).

 Note: A domain is regularly 10-15$ per year so expect this to be billed to your credit card on file once your first year is over (FYI: they are really good about emailing you reminders about billing dates, so in the case that you did want to cancel after the first year, you can simply log in prior to the billing date and cancel, or call them and cancel).